CH4ACKO3/Aerodrome/docs/en/get_started.md

 $ pip install .
 ```

+!!! tip ""
-> The platform and Python version used during compilation will be reflected in the binary file names.
+    The platform and Python version used during compilation will be reflected in the binary file names.
 For example, a file named `*.cp39-win_amd64.pyd` indicates that it was compiled on a Windows platform with a 64-bit architecture and in a `python==3.9` environment.